 The alterations since the original evaluation (VDHP 1985) consist of replacement windows and cladding on both porches.
 The windows honor Greek Revival light configurations, and the modern cladding does not detract from the house's peculiar composition.
-The house has good integrity and is a unique example of a
+The Old Pelkey Farm retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.